The Constitution of the Student Congress

 - Article XII: Elections

-12.1 The elections shall be run by the Vice-President and Parliamentarian unless either is running for a position on Student Congress.
-If this occurs, a Student Congress member is to be nominated by Congress and approved by a two-thirds majority votes to fill the position.
+12.1 The elections shall be run by the Chief of Staff and Vice President unless either is running for a position on Student Congress.
+If both Chief of Staff and the Vice President are running for a position, a Student Congress member is to be nominated by Congress and approved by a two-thirds majority votes to fill the position.
 The overseer of the election is not permitted to give any advice on candidates, how to vote (referring to candidates), or any indication as to the outcome of the election.

 12.2 The positions of President and Vice-President will be elected by an all campus ballot during the Spring Semester.
 The Controller will be elected as per Article 4.